Ramana-ai/Featurization_Model_Tuning/README.md

 # Featurization_Model_Tuning
 This contains sample project on Featurization, Model Selection and Model Tuning.

-DOMAIN : Semiconductor manufacturing process¶
+DOMAIN : Semiconductor manufacturing process.

 CONTEXT :
 A complex modern semiconductor manufacturing process is normally under constant surveillance via the monitoring of signals/variables collected from sensors and or process measurement points.
 However, not all of these signals are equally valuable in a specific monitoring system.
 The measured signals contain a combination of useful information, irrelevant information as well as noise.
 Engineers typically